A Day in the Life of a SNF Occupational Therapist

 When you speak to seasoned SNF therapists, you will see they are somewhat of a mediator.
 They find solutions that work for both the patient and the nursing staff.
 They are always trying to find an easier way to function.
 They offer creative options while also taking the client’s interests into account.
 This is what I admire about OT in this world.

 The Start of Shift

 OTs usually start early and end early.
 This is great if you have kids or a second job.
 I began around 7am and ended around 3pm (not including documentation).
 This is to ensure you have enough morning time to spend doing ADLs or assisting with breakfast.

 This also means that once the PTs come in after 8:30am, you may have already completed a Max Assist shower session, started an evaluation, and may or may not be covered in spilled milk.
 You may have practiced hemi-dressing techniques, transfers with a non-weight bearing leg, or diaphragmatic breathing.

 Since you are usually the first one waking your patients, you will have to seek out nursing for medications and miscellaneous complaints.
-Patients are in recovery in a strange place, so I always set gentle expectations at this hour.
-Many clammed up at the notion of exercise first thing in the morning.
+Patients are in recovery in a strange place both physically and mentally, so I always set gentle expectations at this hour.
+Many people will clam up at the notion of exercise first thing in the morning.
 Your sessions can focus on self care or education, instead.